mateors/binaryapphosting/README.md

-# Service We are going to implement
+# Services we are going to implement

 ## PowerDNS